-- a.
-Title to Equipment Non-profit Organizations.
+a.
+Title to Equipment - Non-profit Organizations.
 Unless otherwise specified in the grant, title to equipment purchased or fabricated with NSF grant funds shall vest in the awardee upon acquisition.
-Such equipment is considered exempt property and subject to the conditions established in paragraph c. below. - b.
-Title to Equipment Commercial Organizations.
+Such equipment is considered exempt property and subject to the conditions established in paragraph c. below.

+b.
+Title to Equipment - Commercial Organizations.
 Unless otherwise specified in the grant, title to equipment purchased or fabricated with NSF grant funds by a small business or other commercial firm shall vest in the Government.
-Such equipment shall be acquired and used in accordance with paragraph c. below and managed in accordance with GPM Section 545. - c.
+Such equipment shall be acquired and used in accordance with paragraph c. below and managed in accordance with GPM Section 545.
+In accordance with OMB Circular A-110, .33(a)(1), awardees shall submit annually to the NSF Property Administrator, an inventory listing of Federally owned property in their custody.
+Immediately following the expiration of the award, or when the property is no longer needed for the project, the awardee shall report the property to the NSF for further agency utilization.

+- c.
 Conditions for Acquisition and Use of Equipment. - 1.
 Awardee Assurance.
-The awardee will assure that each purchase of equipment is: - (a) necessary for the research or activity supported by the grant; - (b) not otherwise reasonably available and accessible; - (c) of the type normally charged as a direct cost to sponsored agreements; and - (d) acquired in accordance with organizational practice. - 2.
-General Purpose Equipment.
-Expenditures for general purpose equipment (see GPM Section 612.2c) are unallowable unless the equipment is primarily or exclusively used in the actual conduct of the research. - 3.
-Equipment Usage.
-The equipment will remain in use for the specific project for which it was obtained in accordance with OMB Circular A-110 Section .34c., unless the provision in Section .34e. applies. - 4.
-Equipment Sharing.
-The equipment must be shared on other projects or programs in accordance with OMB Circular A-110 Section .34d. - 5.
-Property Management Standards.
-The awardee shall maintain a property management system which, at a minimum, meets the requirements of OMB Circular A-110 Section .34f. - 6.
-Competition.
-The grantee shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by statute. - 7.
-Right to Transfer Title. - (a) NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer the title to the Federal Government or a third party named by the Federal Government. - (b) In cases where NSF elects to transfer the title, disposition instructions will be issued no later than 120 calendar days after the expiration date of the NSF-supported project for which it was acquired.
+The awardee will assure that each purchase of equipment is: - (a) necessary for the research or activity supported by the grant; - (b) not otherwise reasonably available and accessible; - (c) of the type normally charged as a direct cost to sponsored agreements; and - (d) acquired in accordance with organizational practice.

+2. General Purpose Equipment.
+Expenditures for general purpose equipment (see GPM Section 612.2c) are unallowable unless the equipment is primarily or exclusively used in the actual conduct of the research.

+3. Equipment Usage.
+The equipment will remain in use for the specific project for which it was obtained in accordance with OMB Circular A-110 Section .34(c)., unless the provision in Section .34e. applies.

+4. Equipment Sharing.
+The equipment must be shared on other projects or programs in accordance with OMB Circular A-110 Section .34(d).

+5. Property Management Standards.
+The awardee shall maintain a property management system which, at a minimum, meets the requirements of OMB Circular A-110 Section .34(f).

+6. Competition.
+The grantee shall not use equipment acquired with Federal funds to provide services to non-Federal outside organizations for a fee that is less than private companies charge for equivalent services, unless specifically authorized by statute in accordance with OMB Circular A-110 Section .34(b).

+7. Right to Transfer Title.

+(a) NSF may identify items of equipment having an acquisition cost of \$5,000 or more where NSF reserves the right to transfer the title to the Federal Government or a third party named by the Federal Government at any time during the grant period.

+(b) In cases where NSF elects to transfer the title, disposition instructions will be issued no later than 120 calendar days after the expiration date of the NSF-supported project for which it was acquired.

+7. Participant Support Costs

+a.
+Participant support costs are direct costs for items such as stipends or subsistence allowances, travel allowances and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with meetings, conferences, symposia or training projects.
+(See also GPM Section 618.)
+Awardee organizations must account for participant support costs separately.
+Note: No indirect costs may be charged against participant support costs (See GPM Section 633.2).

+b.
+Funds provided for participant support may not be used by grantees for other categories of expense without the specific prior written approval of the cognizant NSF Program Officer.
+Such requests must be submitted electronically via the NSF FastLane system.

-7. Significant Project Changes
+8. Significant Project Changes